 Her eyes drifted to the right and then to the floor.
 That’s when she turned around, almost running into Anita nursing her fiancé back to life, and raced out into the parking lot.
 I wasn’t about to just stand there with my thumb up my butt, so I followed her outside.

-As I got out into the smoking pit, followed by a large crowd of people who were just as curious as I was as, I watched her march across the parking lot over to Louis, who leaned on the back of the patrol car, still in handcuffs.
-Even the cops watched with open mouths, while she went right up to Louis, grabbed him by the hair on the back of his head, pulled him close and, standing on her toes, pressed her lips against his.
+As I got out into the smoking pit, followed by a large crowd of people who were just as curious as I was, I watched her march across the parking lot over to Louis, who leaned on the back of the patrol car, still in handcuffs.
+Even the cops watched with open mouths, while she went right up to Louis, grabbed him by the hair on the back of his head, pulled him close and, standing on her toes, pressed her lips hard against his.
 The two cops in the front seat looked at each other, each one waiting for the other to say something, but they both just kept watching.
 I swear, with the way she was kissing my boy, the red and blue lights flashing on top of the patrol car might as well have been laser lights in a downtown club on a Saturday night, or the fireworks by the bay on New Year’s Eve.
 Then, when she was finally done and dropped back on her heels, she said something to him.
 I was too far away to hear it, but damn, whatever it was, did it ever bring back that famous Louis smile.
-I swear man, it was god damn poetic…
+I swear man; it was god damn poetic…

 **Dedicated to the memory of Gord Downie**